omaraflak/OmarAflak/README.md

 ### 📕 Medium

-I publish articles when I feel like I know enough to properly share my knowledge 📖
+I write articles when I feel like I know enough to properly share my knowledge 📖

 You can find my posts on Medium: [medium.com/@omaraflak](https://medium.com/@omaraflak).